Have you made a Will?

 We are able to assist you in the preparation of your Will, and it is not expensive.
 An average Will after consultation can be provided for you at a modest cost, depending on complexity and the number of bequests you make.
 Many clients choose to store their original Wills here at our offices (free of charge) for safe-keeping.

-If you have any queries, please do not hesitate to contact us and ask to speak to Philip Ruth or Ray.
+If you have any queries, please do not hesitate to contact us and ask to speak to one of our Solicitors – Philip White, Ruth McGartoll, Paul Johnson or Emer Sweeney.

 Things to consider